rvnarayana/getting_cleaning_data/CodeBook.md

 * Replace activity labels with respective activity names.
 * change variable names to descriptive names
 * Create tidy data set with average of each variable for each activity and each subject.
-* Write the final outout into a file.
+* Write the final output into a file.

 ##Description of output variables